Abhinav-21/Python-GUI-game/README.md

 ## Acknowledgements 🙏

-- The game was created by Your Name.
+- The game was created by Abhinav Tiwari (me).
 - The graphical user interface was implemented using the Tkinter library.
 - Feel free to contribute, report issues, and suggest improvements! 🚀